mousepawmedia/devdocs/source/quickstart/building.rst

     to all our developers quickly.
 That way, we're always on the same page!

 We try to keep our library dependencies to a minimum.
-You can quickly build all (except one) of our third-party dependency static libraries using our ``lib-git`` repository.
+You can quickly build all (except one) of our third-party dependency static libraries using our ``libdeps`` repository.

-For the complete list of libraries and their versions, see the CHANGELOG.md file in the ``lib-git`` repository.
+For the complete list of libraries and their versions, see the CHANGELOG.md file in the ``libdeps`` repository.

 .. _qgbuild_libgit_building:

-Building lib-git
+Building libdeps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clone `lib-git <https://phabricator.mousepawmedia.net/source/lib-git/>`_ into your repositories folder.
+Clone `libdeps <https://phabricator.mousepawmedia.net/source/libdeps/>`_ into your repositories folder.
 For best results, all MousePaw Games repositories you clone should be in the same directory.
 Then run...

 ..  code-block:: bash

-    $ cd lib-git
+    $ cd libdeps
     $ git checkout -b stable origin/stable

-This will check out the ``stable`` remote branch of the ``lib-git`` repository.
+This will check out the ``stable`` remote branch of the ``libdeps`` repository.
 We recommend working on ``stable`` unless you specifically need the latest unstable changes.

 Next, we'll build the dependencies.
 All you need to do is run ``make <library>``, where ``<library>`` is the name of the library you want to build.
 Alternatively, run ``make ready`` to build them all.

-Once the build is done, you can find all the headers in :file:`lib-git/libs/include`, and the compiled static libraries in :file:`lib-git/libs/lib`.
+Once the build is done, you can find all the headers in :file:`libdeps/libs/include`, and the compiled static libraries in :file:`libdeps/libs/lib`.
 The build systems in all of our other repositories look for the library files at these locations by default.

 ..
-WARNING:: To make it easier to update ``lib-git`` later, DO NOT EVER commit changes on the
+WARNING:: To make it easier to update ``libdeps`` later, DO NOT EVER commit changes on the
     ``master`` or ``stable`` branches.

 .. _qgbuild_libgit_aclocal: